Skip to main content

 Estrogen, particularly estradiol (E2), is a master regulator of metabolic grace and efficiency, especially in women.
 One of its most vital functions is governing the distribution of body fat.
 Estrogen encourages fat to be stored in the hips and thighs (subcutaneous fat), which is metabolically safer.

-When estrogen levels decline, as they do during and menopause, this protective signaling weakens.
+When estrogen levels decline, as they do during perimenopause and menopause, this protective signaling weakens.
 Fat storage then shifts to the abdominal area, accumulating as visceral fat.
 This type of fat is not benign; it is a metabolically active organ that releases inflammatory signals and contributes directly to insulin resistance.

 Estrogen also exerts powerful protective effects on the liver and skeletal muscle, enhancing their sensitivity to insulin through specific receptors known as ERα and ERβ.
 By keeping these tissues responsive, estrogen helps maintain stable blood sugar and prevents the liver from producing excess glucose.